pyglet/pyglet/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+ATTENTION!:
-> **_ATTENTION:_**  If you are experiencing issues migrating from pyglet 1.5 --> 2.0, please first read the [migration](https://pyglet.readthedocs.io/en/latest/programming_guide/migration.html) section of the documentation.
+If you are experiencing issues migrating from pyglet 1.5 --> 2.0, please first read the migration section in the documentation. https://pyglet.readthedocs.io/en/latest/programming_guide/migration.html

 **Describe the bug**
 Please provide a clear and concise description of what the bug is.

-**Expected behavior**
-Please describe what you expected to happen.
+What is happening, and what do you expect to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

 **System Information:**